shred/kaminari/README.md

 - `minimumNumberOfLightning`: Minimum number of lightnings until a lightning detected event is triggered.
 Only 1, 5, 9, and 16 are permitted, other values will be ignored.
 - `spikeRejection`: Spike rejection, between 0 and 11, see AS3935 datasheet.
 Higher numbers give better robustness against disturber signals, but a lower lightning detection rate.
 - `statusLed`: Change the status LED operation.
 - `blueBrightness`: Maximum brightness of the blue LED indicating the noise floor level, between 0 and 255.
-0 turns the constant blue light off, while lightnings and system states are still indicated.
+0 turns the constant blue light off, while lightnings, disturbers, and system states are still indicated.
+- `disturberBrightnes`: Brightness of the LED when a disturber is detected, between 0 and 255.
+0 to turn off disturber indication.

 The changes are permanently stored and will still be effective after Kaminari had been powered off and on.